Jordi Bascompte & Pedro Jordano

 Making a case for why we should care about mutualisms and their complex networks, this book offers a new perspective on the study and synthesis of this growing area for ecologists and evolutionary biologists.
 It will serve as the standard reference for all future work on mutualistic interactions in biological communities.

-Jordi Bascompte is a professor at the Spanish Research Council.
+Jordi Bascompte is professor of ecology at the University of Zurich.
 He is the coauthor of Self-Organization in Complex Ecosystems (Princeton).
 Pedro Jordano is a professor at the Spanish Research Council and honorary professor at the University of Sevilla.